okaycodes/trial-repo2/README.md

 - create files
 - write your code,
 - use the git add command to convert it to a repository
-- use git commit to commit changes to git still within the local computer
+- use git commit -m to commit changes to git still within the local computer
+- for modified files it is possible to both add and commit at the same time using the git commit -am command
 - use git push command to push said changes to github

 ### branching